 NOTE: No effort is being made by the Motion Picture Laboratories to in any way obligate any market participant to adhere to Common Metadata.
 Whether to adopt the Common Metadata in whole or in part is left entirely to the individual discretion of individual market participants, using their own independent business judgment.
 Moreover, Motion Picture Laboratories disclaims any warranty or representation as to the suitability of the Common Metadata for any purpose, and any liability for any damages or other harm you may incur as a result of subscribing to this Common Metadata.
 Revision History

+See Common Metadata Revision History, TR-META-REV, for detailed revision information.